cdaviss/online-survey-digital-trace-data/README.md

     | candidates
     ```

     Each field should be of type "string."
 The value will be shown in the resume.
+Within the values for `notes from initial phone screen`, you can insert gendered words by including the options in square brackets.
+For example, `[his/her] [wife/husband]`would become `"his wife"` or `"her husband"`.
+The first option will be inserted for male candidates, and the second for female.

     Within the `candidates` collection, you can create as many candidates as you want.
 Each candidate must have two fields: `isMan` (of type boolean) and `name` (of type string).